-Great Ocean Road, Victoria
+Great Ocean Road, Victoria3/20

-Gibb River Road, Western Australia
+Gibb River Road, WA7/20

-Cape to Cape, Western Australia
+Cape to Cape, WA10/20

 Australia’s South West region is home to spectacular beaches, boutique wineries and giant karri trees but a lesser-known attraction is the extensive cave system that stretches between Cape Leeuwin and Cape Naturaliste.
 Visit Jewel Cave, Augusta, which features one of the longest stalactites of any tourist cave in the world.

-Bass Highway, Tasmania
+Bass Highway, Tasmania11/20

 Covering the northern coast of Tasmania from Launceston to Stanley, the Bass Highway is one of Australia’s unsung road trips.
 Visit the natural blackwood forest sinkhole, west of Stanley, or search for platypus in Founders Lake at Eugenana.
 Make a stop at The Edge of the World, an eerie lookout with the world’s longest uninterrupted stretch of ocean.

 Once you arrive at Fraser Island, there’s one more bit of driving you won’t want to miss.
 Drive the entire length of the island: it’s one long, smooth, sandy stretch with the odd bump for excitement.
 Take in shipwrecks, stop for a dip in the fizzy Champagne Pools and contemplate the serenity at stunning red-tinged Lake Boomanjin.